 Understanding the wide variety of risks in the major areas of the construction process can help explain why it’s important to closely manage it throughout the course of the project.
 More specifically, ineffective risk assurance and related decision-making often results in carryover legacy issues which burden the project for the remainder of its lifecycle.
-Without proper risk assessment and control, project officers will find themselves in a position where they are relying on those who manage the construction risks to report on them, creating a cycle of delays and rework.
+Without proper risk assessment and control, project officers will find themselves in a position where they are relying on those who manage the risks to report on them, creating a cycle of delays and rework.

 Furthermore, construction projects tend to have extremely complex stakeholder structures with multiple relationships that come into play.
 For instance, governing bodies (board, steering committee, audit committee, etc.) all have appropriate transparency and insight into the project’s risks.
 As a result, project officers may fear they’re not getting the full story from their project teams and that bad news may not arrive in time to fully address the risks—pushing back project schedules and creating massive cost overruns.

 The good news is that, through software, owners and project managers can actually mitigate the cycle of delay and rework and provide a higher level of project visibility to stakeholders by allowing for:

-To help you better understand how software can extensively enhance your risk management strategy, we highlighted top construction risks with the greatest potential to impact project cost, schedule, and design performance.
+To help you better understand how software can extensively enhance your construction risk management strategy, we highlighted top construction risks with the greatest potential to impact project cost, schedule, and design performance.
 With these key takeaways in mind, you can start to allocate resources in a more efficient and cost-effective manner, to manage the highest priority risks early in the project lifecycle.

 Is your organization prepared for the year ahead?
 Take a critical look at the construction risk landscape in this interactive report:

 Although demand for construction projects remains at an all time high, finding the right people to complete projects is a major pain point for today’s construction professionals.